 Before the contract can be submitted for signature, it must be checked by Leipzig University’s legal affairs team in consultation with the relevant assistant to the dean.
 The following points should be observed:

 - At least three copies of the agreement should be submitted.
 Foreign universities may have different requirements.

-- As soon as the agreement has been signed by the doctoral candidate as well as the supervisor and the dean of the respective faculty in Leipzig, it must be sent to Ms Christiane Gräfenhain at the International Centre.
-Ms Gräfenhain then submits the agreement first to the Vice-Rector for Research and Young Academics and then to the Rector for her signature.
-All of the documents are then returned to the faculty; the International Centre only stores a scanned version.
+- As soon as the agreement has been signed by the doctoral researcher as well as the supervisor and the dean of the respective faculty in Leipzig, it must be sent to Moritz Waschbüsch at the office of the Vice-Rector for Campus Development.
+He then submits the agreement first to the Vice-Rector and then to the Rector for her signature.
+All of the documents are then returned to the faculty.

 The signing of the agreement by the foreign university depends on the requirements there.
 As a rule, the agreement is signed by the supervisor, the director of the institution responsible for the doctorate, and the rector or president.

 Applications should ideally be submitted by starting a cotutelle de thèse procedure.
 This is necessary because the grant provider can only pay out the grant if it has a signed agreement.